Who We Are

 Ambassadors

-Our ambassadors play an important role in promoting the LGBTQ DV Awareness Day and the Foundation’s work through their networks and communities.
+Our ambassadors play an important role in promoting the LGBTQ Domestic Violence Awareness Day and the Foundation’s work through their networks and communities.

 Urzila Carlson